spinnaker/spinnaker.github.io/setup/triggers/google.md

 guide](https://cloud.google.com/pubsub/docs/publisher){:target="\_blank"} to
 learn how to publish messages programmatically to the topic you have created.

+Note that your topic messages need to be valid JSON, otherwise an exception will be raised.

 ### Receiving messages from Google Cloud Storage (GCS)

 First, record the fact that your `$MESSAGE_FORMAT` is `GCS`, this will be